A dynastic elite in monumental Neolithic society in Ireland

 An article published in the journal Nature 17 June 2020, reveals the remarkable results of scientific analyses of human remains excavated from Newgrange and other Irish National Monuments.

-An international team of archaeologists and geneticists led by Trinity College Dublin has shed new light on Ireland's first farmers in the Neolithic period (4,000BC-2,500BC).
+An international team of archaeologists and geneticists led by Trinity College Dublin has shed new light on Ireland's first farmers in the Neolithic period (4000 BC to 2500 BC).

-Among the findings published in Nature is the discovery that an adult male buried inside the passage tomb at Newgrange in the Boyne Valley around 3,200BC may have been among a ruling social elite.
+Among the findings published in Nature is the discovery that an adult male buried inside the passage tomb at Newgrange in the Boyne Valley around 3200 BC may have been among a ruling social elite.

-Analysis of the skeletal remains of this adult male, which were retrieved during archaeological excavations led by Professor M. J. O'Kelly at Newgrange in the 1960's, marks him as the offspring of union between parents who were very closely related.
+Analysis of the skeletal remains of this adult male, which were retrieved during archaeological excavations led by Professor M. J. O'Kelly at Newgrange in the 1960s, marks him as the offspring of union between parents who were very closely related.
 Such unions are a near-universal taboo for biological and cultural reasons, though given his privileged burial within the chamber of the Newgrange monument, the researchers suggest his parentage was very likely to have been socially sanctioned.

-The Trinity College Dublin research group notes that socially sanctioned mating of this nature is very rare, and in global scientific studies has been documented almost exclusively among politico-religious elites-specifically within royal families that are headed by god-kings.
+The Trinity College Dublin research group notes that socially sanctioned mating of this nature is very rare, and in global scientific studies has been documented almost exclusively among politico-religious elites, specifically within royal families that are headed by god-kings.

 In globally documented cases of this, such as in Hawaii, the Inca empire and in ancient Egypt, such behaviour is typically limited to ruling families whose perceived divinity exempts them from social convention.
-Researchers have generally viewed such close unions as a means of intensifying hierarchy and legitimizing power.
+Researchers have generally viewed such close unions as a means of intensifying hierarchy and legitimising power.
 The evidence from this study suggests a similar dynamic may have existed in Stone Age Ireland which heralded the introduction of farming and saw the construction of large megalithic burial and ritual monuments such as the passage tombs in the Boyne Valley.

 The suggestion of such a 'royal' close family dynasty during the middle of the Neolithic period coincides with the building of the great passage tombs of Newgrange, Knowth and Dowth and echoes medieval folklore associated with the World Heritage Site of Brú na Bóinne in the Boyne Valley.
 The 12th century Book of Leinster records the tale of a union between a sister and a brother which lent itself to the ancient name for the passage tomb at Dowth.